Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README/TESTING.md

 ### Other Images

-Favicon wouldnt load
+Favicon would not load
 ![No Favicon](./images/test_images/favicon.png)
-Images Wouldnt Render
+Images would not Render
 ![No Images Rendering](./images/test_images/norender.png)
 Search bar issue
 ![Search issues](./images/test_images/image_7.png)